AdobeDocs/commerce-admin.en/help/content-design/widget-event-carousel.md

    >[!NOTE]
    >
    >The results vary according to theme and page layout.
-The _[!UICONTROL Catalog Events Carousel Default Template]_ must also be specified in the category configuration.
+You must also specify the _[!UICONTROL Catalog Events Carousel Default Template]_ in the category configuration.

-1. If you want the events carousel to appear in an additional location in the storefront, click **[!UICONTROL Add Layout Update]** and repeat the these steps for another location.
+1. If you want the events carousel to appear in another location in the storefront, click **[!UICONTROL Add Layout Update]** and repeat these steps for that location.

    ![Layout updates](./assets/widget-event-carousel-layout-updates-catalog-category-sidebar.png)<!-- zoom -->